Dishoom London

 Dishoom derives from the Hindi word for “pow”

 Which makes sense as Dishoom packs quite a punch.
-The UK has enjoyed a love affair with Indian cuisine dating back centuries.
-In fact, UK’s first Indian restaurant opened in Mayfair back in 1810.
+The UK has had a love affair with Indian cuisine for centuries.
+In fact, the UK’s first Indian restaurant opened in Mayfair back in 1810.
 The Hindostanee Coffee House was opened by Sake Dean Mahomed.
 Described as a soldier, traveller, surgeon and entrepreneur.
 Sounds like a busy man.
-Under those circumstances I don’t know how anyone would have the time to run a restaurant.
+Under those circumstances, I don’t know how anyone would have the time to run a restaurant.
 Then, very few people ate out.
 Consequently, Sake Dean Mohamed went out of business just two years later.
-Moreover, the great British public had tasted Indian cuisine and they liked it.
-Fast forward 200 years and it is 2010.
+Moreover, the British public had tasted Indian cuisine and liked it.
+Fast forward 200 years to 2010.
 Katy Perry and Justin Bieber are riding high in the charts.
-Fabio Capello’s England team crashed out of the World Cup against Germany and Dishoom opened its doors in London.
+Fabio Capello’s England team crashed out of the World Cup against Germany, and Dishoom opened its doors in London.
 Specifically, Covent Garden.

 Dishoom opened its first spot in Covent Garden.
-Modelled on Irani style, post colonial cafes in Bombay.
-Serving breakfast, lunch and dinner the restaurant became an instant hit with queues around the block.
-Not just your typical Indian restaurant Dishoom takes you on a journey.
+Modelled on the Irani style, post-colonial cafes in Bombay.
+Serving breakfast, lunch and dinner, the restaurant became an instant hit with queues around the block.
+Not just your typical Indian restaurant, Dishoom takes you on a journey.
 Carefully considered yet beautiful curated decor tells an imaginary story.
-The artefacts at evert turn make you smile.
-Black and white framed photos of strangers.
+The artefacts at every turn make you smile.
+Black-and-white framed photos of strangers.
 Retro adverts for South Asian products of yesteryear.
-Bold yet glamourous Art Deco furnishing.
-All of which make you feel as if you have stepped onto a Bollywood film set.
+Bold yet glamorous Art Deco furnishing.
+All of which makes you feel as if you have stepped onto a Bollywood film set.

 Feel good food

-Of course people came for the food; breakfast is bacon naan rolls, chocolate chai, date and banana porridge, fresh fruits, yoghurts as well as akuri.
-Additionally, the masala beans are a must try.
-The all day menu is glorious Bombay comfort food.
-Traditional with innovative twists: jackfruit biryani anyone?
+Of course, people came for the food: breakfast is bacon naan rolls, chocolate chai, date and banana porridge, fresh fruit, yoghurts, and akuri.
+Additionally, the masala beans are a must-try.
+The all-day menu is glorious Bombay comfort food.
+Traditional with innovative twists: jackfruit biryani, anyone?
 From small dishes to full meals, with plenty of roti, grills, biryanis and curries.
 The curries are affectionately called “Ruby Murrays”.
 Sharing is encouraged.
-Dishoom is a great place to take a date and relax; unpretentious and no frills, but still chic.
-The menu is so well loved that it has only altered once in 14 years.
+Dishoom is a great place to take a date and relax; unpretentious and no-frills, yet still chic.
+The menu is so well-loved that it has only been altered once in 14 years.
 Please bring back the old popadoms.

 From Bombay to London with Love

-As a result of Covent Garden’s success, 15 years later the Dishoom family consists of ten restaurants and three “Permit Rooms”.
-Specifically, Permit Rooms are cosier, all day cafe concepts with a neighbourhood feel.
-Located in Brighton, Oxford and Cambridge expect coffee, craft beers and DJ sets.
-The Dishoom restaurants cover Battersea, Canary Wharf, Carnaby Street, Kensington, Kings Cross, Shoreditch and of course Covent Garden within London.
-While beyond the capital Birmingham, Edinburgh and Manchester all have a Dishoom.
+15 years after Covent Garden’s success, the Dishoom family consists of 10 restaurants and 3 “Permit Rooms”.
+Specifically, Permit Rooms are cosier, all-day cafe concepts with a neighbourhood feel.
+Located in Brighton, Oxford, and Cambridge, expect coffee, craft beers and DJ sets.
+The Dishoom restaurants cover Battersea, Canary Wharf, Carnaby Street, Kensington, Kings Cross, Shoreditch, and, of course, Covent Garden in London.
+While beyond the capital, Birmingham, Edinburgh and Manchester all have a Dishoom.

 Dishoom London and beyond

-Each location seamlessly blends into it’s surroundings.
-For example Dishoom Kings Cross is located in a repurposed railway shed.
-The scene is set for Dishooms story or “founding myth”.
-Each venue has a back story which explains the theme of the restaurant.
-Granary Square once delivered goods from London to the rest of the world.
-Hence there is an antique set of industrial scales on a counter and a large clock as props.
-To add weight to the scene each location has it’s own story and audio book on Dishoom’s website.
-Kings Cross’s protagonist is an Irani lad arriving in Bombay with big ambitions serving chai and food to railway workers.
+Each location seamlessly blends into its surroundings.
+For example, Dishoom Kings Cross is located in a repurposed railway shed.
+The scene is set for Dishoom’s story or “founding myth”.
+Each venue has a backstory that explains the restaurant’s theme.
+Granary Square once served as a hub for goods from London to the rest of the world.
+Hence, there is an antique set of industrial scales on a counter and a large clock as props.
+To add weight to the scene, each location has its own story and audio book on Dishoom’s website.
+Kings Cross’s protagonist is an Irani lad arriving in Bombay with big ambitions, serving chai and food to railway workers.

-Dishoom Shoreditch tells the story of Ruby, a vivacious Bollywood singer with a flamboyant sari in green and gold tones.
-The Shoreditch branch is a glamourous and intimate setting where you can well image Ruby sashaying through.
+Dishoom Shoreditch tells the story of Ruby, a vivacious Bollywood singer wearing a flamboyant green-and-gold sari.
+The Shoreditch branch is a glamorous and intimate setting where you can well imagine Ruby sashaying through.

 Each location is both intimate yet vast.
-Frosted glass partitions and smaller rooms often off a large dining room break up the large restaurants.
+Frosted glass partitions and smaller rooms, often off a large dining room, break up the large restaurants.
 Perfect for a romantic date.
-Importantly the booth like seating mean it is nice and private.
+Importantly, the booth-like seating means it is nice and private.
 After all, we all want a good atmosphere.
 No one wants a soulless eatery.
-However at the same time it is important you can get close and have a good conversation.
+However, it is important that you get close and have a good conversation.

 A Date at Dishoom

 In summary, this is like no other chain restaurant you have visited.
-Each location stands individually but all sharing the Dishoom ethos.
+Each location stands on its own, but all share the Dishoom ethos.
 Dishoom really does have the most hospitable yet hip staff.
-Guaranteed a comforting meal surrounded by chatter and laugther.
-Big fans, wicker furniture, dark wood and fun props (like a giant rice scale) give the place a fresh and cheerful atmosphere.
+Guaranteed a comforting meal surrounded by chatter and laughter.
+Big fans, wicker furniture, dark wood, and fun props (like a giant rice scale) give the place a fresh, cheerful atmosphere.
 It really is an “East meets West” moment, from the décor to the food and the crown, it’s a mixed bag.
-Furthermore, I see affluent university students, businessmen and women, friends but also families.
+Furthermore, I see affluent university students, businessmen and women, friends, but also families.
 Everyone is welcome at Dishoom.
 Vegetarian and vegan options abound.
 Do not miss Dishoom London, take a date and see for yourself.

-If you’d like to invite one of our beautiful girls on a date to Dishoom, just give us a call on 0207 183 194 and we’ll be happy to arrange it for you.
+If you’d like to invite one of our beautiful girls to Dishoom for a date, just give us a call on 0207 183 194 and we’ll be happy to arrange it.